RaysonYeungHK/Navigation-of-Modularization-with-Dependency-Injection/README.md

 ### Example

-Assume we have 1 project, the overview lookl like this
+Assume we have 1 project, the overview looks like this

 ![](./showcase/example-app-overview.png)